antoniovalentim/antoniovalentim.github.io/_pages/about.md

 On this website, you can find more information on my [research](http://antoniovalentim.github.io/research/), my [teaching experience](http://antoniovalentim.github.io/teaching/), on [datasets](http://antoniovalentim.github.io/data/) I collected, and you can download my [CV](/files/AValentim_CV.pdf).

-If you are interested in knowing more about any of these projects or think we have similar interests, please feel free to contact me at [antonio.valentim@yale.edu](mailto:antonio.valentim@yale.edu).
+If you are interested in knowing more about any of these projects or think we have similar interests, please feel free to contact me at [a.valentim@lse.ac.uk](mailto:a.valentim@lse.ac.uk).